Capsule vs Nimble 2017: Comparison Review of Two CRM Systems for Small Businesses

 In this review we will compare and contrast how well Capsule and Nimble handle most of the above.

-Capsule and Nimble allow you to store a generous number of contacts as part of their basic plans: both tools allow you to import (via CSV file) up to 50,000 contacts.
-With Nimble, you also have the option of importing social contacts - for example Twitter followers - and a limit of 10,000 applies here.
+With Nimble, you also have the option of importing some social contacts - for example Twitter followers - and a limit of 10,000 applies here.

-It’s not madly clear on either the Capsule or Nimble websites what happens if you need to exceed these limits; with a bit of googling I found out that Nimble will charge you $10 per user per month for every additional 10,000 records; a chat with Capsule's support team led to a discovery that additional contact headroom is possible via negotiation.
+If you need to store more contacts, Nimble will charge you $10 per user per month for every additional 10,000 records; with Capsule, additional contact headroom is possible via negotiation.

-With Capsule, you get 2GB of storage per user; with Nimble the limit is 5GB per user.
-Nimble allow you to add additional space in 25GB increments for $25 per account per month.
-It's not clear what the costs are for increasing the storage limits on Nimble.
+With both Nimble and Capsule, you get 2GB of storage per user.
+Nimble allow you to add additional space in 10GB increments for $10 per account per month.
+It's not clear what the costs are for increasing the storage limits on Capsule.

 - an overview of their contact details